 Oscar Pérez de la Fuente

-He is Assistant Professor of Philosophy of Law and Political Philosophy of Carlos III University of Madrid, Spain.
+He is Associate Professor of Philosophy of Law and Political Philosophy of Carlos III University of Madrid, Spain.
 Accredited as Associated Professor since February 2011.
 Graduated in Law in the First Graduating Class of Pompeu Fabra University (1990-1994).
 Doctor and Extraordinary Award of doctorate within the Program of fundamental rights in the Carlos III University of Madrid (2003-2004).
 He authored some books and several scientfic articles on cultural pluralism, free speech and legal interpretation.
 Secretary of the Department of International Law, Eclesiatical Law and Philosophy of Law UC3M.
 Coordinator of the “Cultural pluralism and rights of minorities” workshop.
 Secretary of the Research Committee 26 on human rights of IPSA, International Political Science Association.

 Personal website: http://www.oscarperezdelafuente.com